deepanshi-alva/strategy-management-system/docs/progress-log.md

 then we have made the certain change in the ui for the edit thing where yellow color is being shown in the bg of the checkbox to show that something is being edited in this row

+made the ui of the product page of the solar website

 -------------------------------------------------------------------------------------------------

 11/8/25